jerng-org/ruthenium/README.md

 boring and uncelebrated mess.
 Probably, so will this one.
 But for the span of their respective lives all frameworks are expected to be useful - I suppose frameworks are people too.

+##### Reuse in Pedagogy

+I never studied web development as an academic subject.
+In the process of learning how to write frameworks from scratch, I've figured there is just enough material in this for the syllabus of one moderately challenging 200-level college course.
+Credit should be assigned on a weekly basis, of course, with adequate warnings to students that if they don't get the first parts right, the end result will simply not function.
+The courses should probably be pass/fail.